 While not all of the services design principles can be followed to the letter in every real-world services implementation, the guidelines can generally be applied regardless of the scenario.
 The following recommendations should be observed in regards to building well-designed services.

 When developing mobile applications, there are a number of key challenges where architecture and design are fundamentally different from that of a typical enterprise application.
 Careful consideration should be given to these mobile architecture issues early in the development process in order to mitigate the downstream impact of poor architectural decisions.
-While some of these best practices also make sense for the development of non-mobile applications, many will become more readily apparent when developing on a mobile platform.
-The five most important areas for consideration, which are detailed throughout this document, include: performance, usability, data access, security, and connectivity.

 One thing that any web developer worth their salt should know is the basics of search engine optimization (SEO).
 Much of SEO comes down to basic code-level best practices, and it isn’t terribly difficult to simply bake SEO into your development process when working on public facing web applications.
 However, keep in mind that SEO will always be an evolving, fuzzy science, changing on the whim of the indexing strategies of major search engines.
 Immediate results are rare, and a long term process should be in place to truly understand the benefit (or detriment) incurred.